patrick-crawford/WebProgrammingToolsAndFrameworks/docs/Template-Engines/ejs-embedded-javaScript-templates.md

 - **`<% ... %>`** (Scriptlet)

   This is the tag that will enable us to insert **logic** into our templates (discussed further down).
-For example, if our "data" object contained an array of colors, ie: `['red','green','blue]`, we could use the following "scriptlet" tags to render the contents using a "forEach" loop:
+For example, if our "data" object contained an array of colors, ie: `['red','green','blue']`, we could use the following "scriptlet" tags to render the contents using a "forEach" loop:

   ```ejs
   <% data.colors.forEach((color) => { %>